 Another great aspect of Last.FM for artists is that you can upload and promote your own music for free.
 This site is well worth getting more involved in.
 You might view them as an alternative to SoundCloud.
 However, it is advisable that you have your music available on both of these sites.

 Where Drooble stands out is in its encouragement for artists to review each other’s music.
 Each member is paid to review tracks.
-Therefore, members can understand their music and how they ca improve their music with a much more detailed understanding.
+Therefore, members can understand their music and how they can improve their music with a much more detailed understanding.
 That makes for an excellent social network.

 The good thing about LoudUp is that people are free to contact other members.
 Other than other artists, there are also a lot of music industry professionals.
 Therefore, where there are music industry professionals there are a lot of opportunities too.
 Whatever opportunities you are looking for, you can find them here.
+That is why Loudup is on our list of great online music networking sites for musicians.

 If you would like to add any other sites to the list, please comment below.